Please note -

 There is litigation or an investigation or has been requested by a supervisory body or other law enforcement agency;

-We may be required by the Anti Money Laundering Directive to retain personal data processed for our due diligence on you and your financial transactions history for a period of five years after our business relationship ends.
+We may be required by applicable Anti Money Laundering legislation to retain personal data processed for our due diligence on you and your financial transactions history for a period of five years after our business relationship ends.
 Where regulatory requirements require us to keep data on you for a longer period we will do so.

 Using your personal data for marketing